SMCallan/HighScore_RESTfulAPI/README.md

 5. **Deployment**: Once everything is set, you may want to look into deploying your application.
 6. **Testing**: Write unit and integration tests to make sure everything is working as expected.

+---

+## Next Development Phases Roadmap

+### Phase 1: Safety Net and Resilience

+#### 1.1 Testing
+- [ ] Write unit tests for all existing functionalities.
+- [ ] Implement integration tests to ensure complete flow of application.

+#### 1.2 Exception Handling
+- [ ] Implement global exception handling for application robustness.
+- [ ] Provide meaningful error messages for debugging and client understanding.

+### Phase 2: Operational Awareness

+#### 2.1 Logging
+- [ ] Implement logging mechanisms for debugging and tracking.
+- [ ] Use logs to gather insights into application performance and user behavior.

+### Phase 3: Security Measures

+#### 3.1 Security
+- [ ] Implement basic authentication and authorization mechanisms.
+- [ ] Use OAuth or JWT for token-based authentication.

+### Phase 4: User Interface

+#### 4.1 Front-End
+- [ ] Start implementing the front-end once back-end is stable.
+- [ ] Use frameworks like React, Angular, or Vue for robustness and scalability.

+### Phase 5: Preparing for Production

+#### 5.1 Deployment
+- [ ] Decide on a deployment strategy.
+- [ ] Use containerization tools like Docker for easier deployment and scaling.

+### Phase 6: Iterative Improvements

+- [ ] Refine and expand upon all the above features.
+- [ ] Consider more advanced security measures such as rate-limiting and data encryption.
+- [ ] Optimize logging and monitoring based on real-world usage.

+### Phase 7: Additional Testing

+- [ ] Continuously update the test suite for new features and improvements.
+- [ ] Implement E2E tests for full flow validation.